 and dies younger than those who are insured.

-the Robert Wood Johnson Foundation in conjunction with the American Hospital
+Johnson Foundation, in conjunction with the American Hospital Association,

-Association, the U.S. Chamber of Commerce, the AFL-CIO and other coalition
+the U.S. Chamber of Commerce, the AFL-CIO and other coalition members,

-members are charging the public with the task of speaking out about the
+are charging the public with the task of speaking out about the lack of